Which Programming Language Should I Learn? Decoding the Basics

 Designing beautiful websites, developing innovative apps, creating the latest software—you envision big things for yourself.
 And that’s great—technology is booming, and skilled programmers, developers and designers are needed across the board.

-There’s the catch, though: Skilled.
+There’s the catch, though: skilled.
 You may be asking yourself what it takes to gain the knowledge and experience needed to climb the ranks of the tech world.
 One of the biggest questions you may have is: Which programming language should I learn?

-So whether you would like to be a web designer, a back-end developer, an app creator or you just want to learn the most versatile programming languages, we have your answer.
+So whether you would like to be a web designer, a back-end developer, a smart home programmer, an app creator, or you just want to learn the most versatile programming languages, we have your answer.

 The best programming languages for beginners

 Not everyone has a clear idea of what they want to do; they only know what their passions and interests are.
 Sometimes, school can help mold and formulate interests in specific niches, but for now, you want to learn the basics of programming so that when you do decide what you’d like to do, you have a solid foundation.